Why Are Costs Rising for HVAC Service, Parts, and Repairs This Summer?

 A variety of factors, not only hot weather, is contributing to the increased demand and lower supply of HVAC equipment.
 The rate of inflation is trending higher than it has for some time according to government statistics.
 This means that the value of a dollar is lower, meaning a consumer may have to pay more for the same item.

-Understanding all of the market forces at play can help you to plan ahead and to be patient if sourcing a part for an air conditioning repair takes longer than usual.
+Understanding all of the market forces at play can help you to plan and to be patient if sourcing a part for an air conditioning repair takes longer than usual.
 Homeowners who know their air conditioner may not last the summer and fall might start thinking about replacement now, so they have more time to decide on what kind of system they want and what features are must-haves.

-Most people keep a central air conditioner 12-17 years, so it pays to get what you want because you may have it a long time.
+Most people keep a central air conditioner for 12-17 years, so it pays to get what you want because you may have it for a long time.
 Starting the HVAC replacement process before it is an emergency gives you extra time to make a decision and to explore financing if desired.

 Facing an expensive repair or replacement when the temperatures are hitting the 80s, 90s or higher isn’t ideal.
 Starting that process earlier puts you in the driver’s seat, and it can reduce stress for all concerned.